-During periods when there is no 30-minute Reserve Shortage, the SecRMCP is the cost of the Marginal 30-minute Reserve Resource.
+During periods when there is no 30-minute Reserve Shortage, the SecRMCP is the cost of the Marginal 30-minute Reserve Resource as described in section 4.4.1.
 If the marginal resource is an online Reserve Resource, the cost of the Marginal 30-minute Reserve Resource is defined as its Reserve Offer plus any opportunity cost for this resource relative to forgone energy or other ancillary service payments.